 The examples show that passionate leadership is the key, making all the difference between success or failure.
 Many employees identify with a company and therefore want to work there.
 Often, however, they leave because of the next superior, an incomprehensible corporate strategy, or a lack of vision.
 Putting them both together provides us with some useful insights.

 The responsibility for the culture lies solely with the management team.
 Even though it is created with the whole company, the responsibility to lead the culture to develop in the right direction, is one for top management (however hard that might be).
 It has to develop a vision and live it as a role model.
-That is where passion, personalities and hearts come into play.
-This is a very impressively demonstration by the example of Apple.
+That is where passion, personalities, and hearts come into play.
+This is a very impressive demonstration by the example of Apple.
 Apple sees its goal in creating the best personal computing experience for students, teachers, creatives, and end customers around the world.
 They do this through innovative hardware, software, and Internet offerings.

 When Steve Jobs was brought back after eleven years, Apple was on the brink of bankruptcy.
 In his first board meeting – so it is handed down – his first question to the managers was: